 You might have an immunotherapy or targeted cancer drug for cancer that started in the liver (primary liver cancer).
 This might be because your cancer cannot be removed with surgery.
 Or it has spread to other parts of the body (advanced liver cancer).
 All of the drugs listed here are for a type of primary liver cancer called hepatocellular carcinoma (HCC).

-What are targeted cancer drugs?
+What are immunotherapy and targeted drugs?

 - signals that tell cancer cells to grow

-- cancer cells forming new blood vessels, which they need to keep growing.
+- cancer cells forming new blood vessels, which they need to keep growing

-How you have targeted cancer drugs
+How do you have immunotherapy or targeted cancer drugs?

-You must take tablets and capsules according to the instructions your doctor or pharmacist gives you.
 You should take the right dose, not more or less.